What is the cross elasticity of demand?

 When two products are substitutes, as in the previous case, the CPEoD should normally be a positive number.
 This is because an increase in the price of one brand’s product should lead to increased demand for a competing brand.
 Likewise, if one brand lowers prices, demand for a competing brand will decrease.
 In this case, dividing the two negatives still produces a positive number.

-See also What is panic buying?
+See also What is the services marketing mix?

 For products that are complementary, like the example of a video game system mentioned above and the games that are compatible with that system, the CPEoD is likely to be a negative number.
 If the company that manufactures the video game raises the price, it is logical that the demand for compatible games will decrease.
 This means that a positive number would be divided by a negative number, producing a negative result.
 A CPEOD result equal to or close to zero probably means that the two products in question are not related.